LFabre/clean_code/ReadMe.md

 - Clean Code is surrounded by tests.
 - Clean Code looks like it was written by someone who cares.
 - Clean Code contains no duplications.
+- _"You know you are working on clean code when each routine turns out to be pretty much what you expected."_

 ### We Are Authors